viet34tqc/notebook/nextjs.md

 ```

 ## getStaticPath

+This function create pre-rendered HTML pages depending on the path you return.

 Let's say you have a bunch of single posts.
 These posts is fetched from an API and you need to create routes for them at build time (`next build`).
 This is done in `getStaticPath` function